darqos/darqos/doc/roadmap.md

    * Is there a role for Elvin here?
    * In-memory local transport option + network transport option
 * Some sort of low-level graphics API
-   * Not X, not Wayland
+   * Not X, likely not Wayland
    * Not Qt or Gtk or other existing UI toolkit either, unless I come across something well suited or as a great starting point for forking